TylerRWard/Project3/README.md

 - **Name**: Tyler Ward
 - **Date**: April 9, 2025
 - **Platform**: macOS

 ---

 ## Summary
-I started with reading in the test files and being able to print them to the screen.
-I then started with the 1d version and realised I needed a brute force.
-Then ended with the 2d version.
-I creaded boolean comparitors to help in the process.
+I began by reading the data from a file and verifying it loaded correctly.
+For 1D, I sorted clients by the chosen survey and compared adjacent values.
+For 2D, I first used a brute-force method, then implemented a recursive divide-and-conquer algorithm that checks both sides of a midpoint and a narrow strip for the closest pair.
+The program supports three modes—1D by survey1, 1D by survey2, and 2D—using command-line arguments.

+---

 # Compilation
 ```bash